jhourlad/flutter_session/README.md

 # flutter_session

 Adds session support to Flutter.
-Works with mobile, web and (hopefully) desktop build.
+Works with mobile, web and (hopefully) desktop builds.

 ### Write values to the session:
 ```sh